lmickes/pyWitness/manual/source/installation.rst

     * ``pip3 install pyWitness-1.0-py3-none-any.whl``

 .. note ::
-   This installation method works is tested and works well with Windows.
+   This installation method was tested and works well with Windows.

 Download ZIP file
 ^^^^^^^^^^^^^^^^^